-I know snowflakes are typically icy and cold, but these ones, they've got heart.
-My friend, Caleisha, mentioned on this post that Sandy Hook Elementary School was looking for paper snowflake donations so that the kids and teachers will be welcomed to a winter wonderland when they head back to school in January.
+I know snowflakes are typically icy and cold, but these ones, they’ve got heart.
+My friend, Caleisha, mentioned that Sandy Hook Elementary School was looking for paper snowflake donations so that the kids and teachers will be welcomed to a winter wonderland when they head back to school in January.

 I know we were all shaken by the recent tragedy at Sandy Hook Elementary in Newtown, CT.
 In the holiday spirit, sending a few snowflakes is a great way to give some hope and encouragement back to the community.
 Each snowflake they receive represents an individual who is thinking dearly of them as they work to rebuild their lives.